TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-tmdirectingtodisabledendpoint.md

 	cloudEnvironments="public"
 />

-# Traffic Manager is directing requests to disabled endpoint.
+# Traffic Manager is directing requests to disabled endpoint

 ## **Recommended steps**

 1. Cached response might be the reason for directing requests to disabled endpoint.
 Setting Time to Live (TTL) to a lower value may resolve this issue.
 A lower TTL lets cached entries expire faster but this may result in more requests to the Traffic Manager service.<br>
    The default TTL value is 300 seconds which can be set to a minimum of 30 seconds.

 ## **Recommended documents**